REPORT WRITING GUIDE

 U. S. Geological Survey 2008 “Disease Maps” http://diseasemaps.usgs.gov/, retrieved 2008-09-15

-Many documents are read "online" (on a computer stored locally or on a server) rather than in printed format.
+These days most documents are read online rather than in printed format.
 Here is a guide to formatting your submissions so that they can be easily read at a computer; the guidelines are designed with MS Word in mind, but apply to any format.

 - Always run a spell checker before you submit anything.